viordash/MigrateAnyCppData/README.md

-Модуль версионной миграции структурных данных в C/C++, при обновлениях программного обеспечения с изменением этих структур.
-Поддерживается миграция вверх и вниз по версиям. Миграция вниз через промежуточную версию.

-Использование библиотеки:
+Library for versioned migration of structured data in C/C++.
+This library allows you to change these structures without losing any stored data during software updates.
+The library supports migration up and down between versions.
+Migration down through the intermediate version.

+Using the library:
-- подключить MigrateAnyData/MigrateAnyData.cpp и MigrateAnyData/MigrateAnyData.h к рабочему проекту
+- add MigrateAnyData/MigrateAnyData.cpp and MigrateAnyData/MigrateAnyData.h to the working project.
-- в модуль, с предполагаемым использованием миграции, для примера назовем его DeviceConfig, добавить хранилище, в котором хранится номер версии и сами данные. Например обычный файл, в первых 4-х байтах которого хранится номер версии, и затем сами данные.
+- in the module with the intended use of migration, for example call it DeviceConfig, add the storage where the version number and the data are stored.
+For example, a normal file with the first 4 bytes containing the version number and then the data itself.
-- в модуле DeviceConfig вызываем MigrateData::Run и передаем аргументы:
+- in the DeviceConfig module call MigrateData::Run and pass arguments:
-	- storedVersion, версия данных в хранилище. Если хранилище пустое, то INITIAL_VERSION.
+	- storedVersion, a version of the data in the storage.
+If the storage is empty, then INITIAL_VERSION.
-	- currentVersion, текущая версия конфигурации (инкрементальная константа DEVICE_CONFIG_VERSION).
+	- currentVersion, current version of the configuration (incremental constant DEVICE_CONFIG_VERSION).
-	- pMigrateData, указатель на массив миграций (DeviceConfigMigrations).
+	- pMigrateData, pointer to the migration array (DeviceConfigMigrations).
-	- pStoredData, массив с данными из хранилища (storedData).
+	- pStoredData, an array of data from the storage (storedData).
-	- storedSize, размер массива с данными (storedSize).
+	- storedSize, the size of the data array (storedSize).
-	- parent, указатель на структуру с рабочей конфигурацей (pConfig).
-	- onMigrateDataItem, callback функция, для копирования мигрированных данных в рабочую конфигурацию. Вызывается по окончании всех миграций.
-- дальнейшие действия зависят от результата работы метода, TMigrateResult:
-	- MigrateRes_Migrate, миграция произведена успешно, в рабочей конфигурации находятся актуальные данные.
-	- MigrateRes_Skipped, не было необходимости в миграции, версии соответствуют. Необходимо скопировать массив с данными из хранилища в рабочую конфигурации.
+	- parent, a pointer to a structure with a working configuration (pConfig).
+	- onMigrateDataItem, callback function, to copy migrated data into the working configuration.
+Called after all migrations have ended.
+- further actions depend on the result of the method, TMigrateResult:
+	- MigrateRes_Migrate, the migration was successful, the working configuration contains the actual data.
+	- MigrateRes_Skipped: No migration is needed, as the versions match.
+Instead, we need to copy the data array from the storage into the working configuration.
-	- MigrateRes_Error, ошибка при миграции. Дополнительная информация в stderr.
+	- MigrateRes_Error, error during migration.
+Additional information in stderr.

-Миграции:
-- массив миграций (DeviceConfigMigrations) содержит структуру TDataMigrateItems. В ней указывается список действий для проведения миграции и также размер этого списка.
+Migrations:
+- the migration array (DeviceConfigMigrations) contains the TDataMigrateItems structure.
+It specifies the list of actions for migration and also the size of the list.

 		const TDataMigrateItems DeviceConfigMigrations = {
 			Migrate_DeviceConfig,										   //
 			sizeof(Migrate_DeviceConfig) / sizeof(Migrate_DeviceConfig[0]) //
 		};

-- элемент списка миграции, это сценарий для трансформации данных с одной версии на другую.
+- the migration list element is a script for transforming data from one version to another.

 		const TDataMigrate Migrate_DeviceConfig[] = {
 			{INITIAL_VERSION, 0, 0, 0},